Ethan-Barr/Carter-Discord-Example/README.md

 # Carter Discord Bot Example

 This is a Discord bot built using Python and the nextcord library.
 It is designed to preform a variety of tasks but mainly to help with your programming queries.
 Outputs will consist of API responses from CarterLabs or from built in functions.
+This branch has removed Carter functionality, as I created it while slightly drunk again.
+This functionality can easily be re-inserted, potentially using this repository's contents: https://github.com/SoapDoesCode/Carter-Discord-Boilerplate - the code layout for this branch is based on the same code layout as that linked repository.

 ## Getting Started